 An essential component of the Marist philosophy and MCA tradition is parental involvement.
 By becoming involved you can assist your son’s school by contributing to the P&F’s objectives to;

-·foster the welfare and progress of the College community and in so doing, seek to create a close and harmonious relationship between all members of our school community,
+- Foster the welfare and progress of the College community and in so doing, seek to create a close and harmonious relationship between all members of our school community

-·promote Catholic Education and, to that end, to enter public discussion on matters affecting it and to affiliate with any organisation formed to promote it,
+- Promote Catholic Education and, to that end, to enter public discussion on matters affecting it and to affiliate with any organisation formed to promote it

 This group assists and supports boarding students and their families in the daily life of the College, easing the concerns of parents who are often far from their sons.
 Volunteers may be called upon to transport boys to medical or dental appointments, transporting boys to weekend sporting venues, assisting the younger boys in shopping for clothes, sewing on name tags and other day-to-day tasks the boys find difficult to do for themselves, or even helping our Senior boys as they prepare for their Formal.
-This group also co-ordinates and runs life skills workshops for Yr 9 and Yr 11 boys teaching such things as general etiquette, table manners, laundry skills and legal issues surrounding drugs and alcohol and ‘schoolies’.
+This group also coordinates and runs life skills workshops for Year 9 and Year 11 boys teaching such things as general etiquette, table manners, laundry skills and legal issues surrounding drugs and alcohol and ‘Schoolies’.
 It aims to facilitate relationships between day and boarding families by holding BBQ’s during football/rugby season, as well as the fortnightly afternoon teas of home-made food provided for boarding students.
 Boarder Support is able to assist the College in arranging accommodation for boarding families, through a list of day families who have generously offered their homes for this purpose.

 Solo Parents Group

-As a fund raising initiative for the College, the P&F run a ‘school fees raffle’ in terms one and three.
+As a fund raising initiative for the College, the P&F run a ‘School Fees Raffle’ in Terms 2 and 3.
 If you choose to enter this raffle and you’re the lucky winner, your youngest attending son’s one

 term’s tuition fees will be paid by the P&F.